 An agency associate may presume that a request for information from public officials, or covered entities (such as providers or hospitals) is for minimum necessary information.

-ADOPT

 RESPONDING TO RECEIVED INDIVIDUAL PRIVACY RIGHTS

 Purpose

 This procedure establishes the required process of responding to the receipt of any individual privacy rights request or complaints received on behalf of a covered entity.